Zolton/react-shopping-cart/README.md

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge `<firstName-lastName>` Branch into master (student's repository). **Please don't merge your own pull request**
+- [ x] Submit a Pull-Request to merge `<firstName-lastName>` Branch into master (student's repository). **Please don't merge your own pull request**
-- [ ] Add your team lead as a reviewer on the pull-request
+- [ x] Add your team lead as a reviewer on the pull-request
-- [ ] Your team lead will count the project as complete by merging the branch back into master.
+- [ x] Your team lead will count the project as complete by merging the branch back into master.
-- [ ] Do your magic!
+- [x ] Do your magic!

 # Project - Shopping Cart